NAFISEH6524/VR_Agriculture_Robot/README.md

 Unreal Engine continues to evolve and introduce new features with regular updates, empowering developers to create cutting-edge and immersive experiences across multiple industries.

 For this project we used Unreal Engine version 4.25.4.

+# Unreal Engine Steps
+In Unreal Engine, we created drone and navigate the drone in the same platform.
+Also, the recontruction model we obtained from the Reality Capture we imported in the Unreal Engine for the navigation of the dron.

+Creating a drone in Unreal Engine using Blueprints involves several steps.
+Here's a detailed breakdown of the process:

+**Set up the Project:**

+Launch Unreal Engine and create a new Blueprint project.
+Choose a project template or start with a blank project.
+Specify the project settings, including project name and directory.

+**Import Drone Assets:**

+Find or create 3D models for the drone's body, rotors, and any other components.
+Import the models into Unreal Engine by using the "Import" option in the Content Browser.
+Ensure the models are properly scaled and positioned for later use.